ChainMapper/docker-kodcoin/README.md

 # docker-kodcoin
-Wallet and daemon for Kodcoin [KD] cryptocurrency on docker
+Wallet and daemon for Kodcoin [KOD] cryptocurrency on docker

 # Quickstart
 Type `docker run -it joshendriks/actinium` and see the wallet starting.